revbayes/revbayes/help/md/dnCDBDP.md

 ## description
 This function simulates a tree under a character-dependent birth-death process.
 ## details
 This function is a flexible simulator that can be used for several phylogenetic models.
+Specifically, dnCDBDP allows for character-dependent birrth-death processes meaning that the speciation/extinction rates depend on the character state of the taxon itself.
  Examples of such models are outlined below:

 Multiple State-dependent Speciation Extinction (MuSSE) This model uses a state-dependent birth-death process to simulate a tree with only anagentic state changes.
 Using dnCDBDP to implement MuSSE, a vector of speciation rates for each state can be passed to the lambda argument.
-Due to being a vector and not a matrix, dnCDBDP will anly allow anagenetic state changes (along branches), with the length of the vector corresponding to the number of states.
+Due to being a vector of rates, dnCDBDP will anly allow anagenetic state changes (along branches), with the length of the vector corresponding to the number of states.

-Cladogenetic State-dependent Speciation Extinction (ClaSSE) This model allows for cladogenetic state changes (at nodes)  during the birth-death process.
+Cladogenetic State-dependent Speciation Extinction (ClaSSE) This model allows for cladogenetic state changes (at nodes, ie. state change inducing speciation)  during the birth-death process.
 To implement this, a cladogenetic event map must be passed to the lamda argument which will be a matrix specifiying rates of state changes at nodes which will be a seperate matrix for state changes along branches which is specified in the Q argument.
+See example for implementation.
 ## authors
 Sebastian Hoehna
 ## see_also